 Why Do My Acrylic Nails Hurt?

 Acrylic nails are the go-to solutions for people with damaged, broken, or unsightly natural nails.
+Aside from providing the perfect canvas for nail art, it’s also a slightly cheaper and more durable alternative to dip powder nails.
 But even if it’s generally considered safe, it can still cause discomfort.
 In fact, many first-timers often find themselves asking, why do my acrylic nails hurt?

 Common Reasons Why Acrylic Nails Hurt

-It’s normal for acrylic nails to hurt, especially during the first day.
+If it’s your first time getting acrylic nails, know that it’s normal for acrylic nails to hurt especially during the first day.
 But it’s usually more of a discomfort rather than a throbbing kind of pain.
 Like most nail treatments, there can be a variety of factors for the discomfort.
 Here are the most common ones:

 1. Your Nail Technician Isn’t Skilled Enough

 If the acrylic nail installation isn’t done right, it tends to hurt.
 Obviously, this relies on the skills of your nail technician.

 Some nail technicians file the nail down almost to the base.
 This can heighten your nail’s sensitivity, sometimes to the point of pain.
 Some also tend to apply too much acrylic.
 Thick acrylics tend to hurt, particularly if it’s your first time having it.